sdt/docker-raspberry-pi-cross-compiler/README.md

 ## Features

-* all four builds from [raspberrypi/tools](https://github.com/raspberrypi/tools) are available
+* the gcc-linaro-arm-linux-gnueabihf-raspbian toolchain from [raspberrypi/tools](https://github.com/raspberrypi/tools)
 * commands in the container are run as the calling user, so that any created files have the expected ownership (ie. not root)
 * make variables (`CC`, `LD` etc) are set to point to the appropriate tools in the container
 * `ARCH`, `CROSS_COMPILE` and `HOST` environment variables are set in the container